ghgemmer/Halloween/README.md

 # Directories and files

-\Halloween\PropController\ - Dir that contains the software program.
+[PropController/](PropController/) - Dir that contains the software program.
 The Arduino PropController.ino (main file) and its
     supporting user files are contained here.

-\Halloween\NewAndModedLibraries\ - Dir that contains new or modified libraries.
+[NewAndModedLibraries/](NewAndModedLibraries/) - Dir that contains new or modified libraries.
 These are then zipped and imported into the
     Arduino IDE using the Sketch --> Include Library --> Add .Zip Library ...  item of the IDE.

-\Halloween\QuickHeadMouthCaptureCommands.txt  - File that contains serial commands that were commonly used for prop operation on Halloween.
+[QuickHeadMouthCaptureCommands.txt](QuickHeadMouthCaptureCommands.txt)  - File that contains serial commands that were commonly used for prop operation on Halloween.

 \Halloween\Prop Wiring.docx  - MS Word file that contains the prop wiring information/schematic.